mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 version to the Mid output.

-Since the Side Only output from MSED already contains uncorrelated and reverse correlated signals, "fuzzing" it more with an uncorrelated stereo reverb does not hurt.
+Since the Side Only output from MSED already contains uncorrelated and reverse correlated signals, "fuzzing" it even more with an uncorrelated stereo reverb does not hurt.
 In fact, it only makes it better—more spacious and lasting longer, giving the hearing system a better opportunity to analyze the signal.
 To help the brain even more, we also apply cross-feed to the result.
 Since cross-feeding